 Most people elect to add either a Medicare Advantage or Medigap plan into their arsenal of insurance coverage to make up for the deficiencies in Parts A and B.

 You cannot have both, so how do you know which one is right for you?
 The choice ultimately comes down to individual preferences, budget, and medical needs.
-Here’s chart we created to help compare some of the pros and cons.
+Here’s chart to help compare some of the pros and cons.

 Medicare is an important topic for today’s retirees, especially as longer life expectancies create the very real possibility of a decades-long retirement.
 The Medicare program exists to provide a basic level of care for retirees, but the unfortunate caveat is that it can be a complex system to navigate.
 Make sure to review all your options well in advance of retirement.
 As we’ve discussed ad nauseam, Medicare does not cover everything so you’ll want to be sure to have insurance coverage that works for your specific needs.
 In regards to how much Medicare costs, most people pay nothing ($0) each month for Part A, a small monthly premium for Part B, and then extra monthly premiums for add-ons like Part D, Medicare Advantage, or Medigap.
 Generally you will also have out-of-pocket costs for any health services you receive year in and year out.